deltafish32/ToasterFirmware/docs/install_en_US.md

 ## Preparing assets
 Please prepare a images.
 Just save in 8-bit RGBA PNG format, up to 64x32 pixels.

-You can put the prepared image in the `png` folder, and due to SPIFFS restrictions, the entire file path must be within a maximum of 32 characters.
+You can put the prepared image in the `png` folder.

 ## Script